muhammadusman349/Django-Committee-Savings-System/README.md

 ⚠️ Project Status: Incomplete

-This Committee Saving System project is currently under active development.
-Both the backend (Django REST Framework) and frontend (React) are incomplete.
+This Committee Saving System is a work-in-progress project built with Django REST Framework (Backend) and React (Frontend).

-There are still many features to be implemented, existing modules to be improved, and new functionalities to be added.
+Many features are still pending implementation.

+Several modules require enhancements and updates.

+New functionalities will be added progressively.

-I'm currently looking for a frontend developer to collaborate and help complete the user interface and user experience of this project.
+I'm currently looking for a frontend developer to collaborate and help complete the interface and improve user experience.

+If you're interested or want to contribute, feel free to reach out:
+📧 muhammadusman67200@gmail.com